 To Declare or Not To Declare?

-Now there is varying and contradictory information about declaring or not declaring but the advice is – When you arrive in Russia you will need to declare any individual personal items valued at more than $1,000 USD or baggage exceeding 50kg.
-Although some information puts this at €1500 ($1700 US).
-Confusing right?
+- When you arrive in Russia, you are required to declare any individual personal items valued at more than $1,000 USD or baggage exceeding 50 kg.
+(Although, some information puts this at €1500 or $1700 US).

 All visitors staying in Russia for longer than three days must register with the Federal Migration Service within seven days.
 You can ask your hotel to do this for you.
 You will be asked for your passport and migration card.
 Once they have completed the registration, you will be issued with a copy of your visa registration.

-It is advised keeping both this and your migration card on you at all times and even take a copy of them in case of emergency.
-Most importantly, make sure you have both available when you depart otherwise you may be fined up to $200 USD.
+It is advisable to keep both your visa registration and migration card on you at all times while in Russia.
+We also recommend taking a copy (or photo) of them in case of emergency.
+Most importantly, make sure you have both available when you depart; otherwise, you may be fined up to $200 USD.

-So while Russia’s visa application and customs regulations do have their nuances, it is certainly not as onerous as the reputation that precedes it and not enough to second guess a trip to Russia.
-Just make sure forms are completed carefully and correctly, ask questions before submitting them and follow the correct process once in the country to avoid undue stress or expense.
+So while Russia’s visa application and customs regulations do have their nuances, it is certainly not as tricky as the reputation that precedes it.
+Certainly not enough to second guess a trip to Russia.
+Make sure you complete your forms carefully, ask questions before submitting them and follow the correct process once in the country to avoid undue stress or expense.

 We would love to hear about any other complexities you may have encountered when preparing for a trip to Russia.